-At one point, Amy, who is super chill, got worked up telling me about a girl from Modesto that was really doing some shit.
+At one point, Amy, who is super chill, got worked up telling me about a girl down in Modesto that was really doing some shit.
 I remember how stoked she was to have discovered this enigmatic shredder.
 It was as if she had spotted the rare Crested Caracara.
 Or a Sasquatch.
 See what I’m putting down here?

 Our name is also an homage to Big Brother Magazine.
-Back in the day, Big Brother was an original voice in skateboarding, one that we both really enjoyed.
+Back in the day, Big Brother was an original voice in skateboarding, one that we both loved.
 It separated itself with smart comedy, originality and the masterful writing & insights of another one of our OG homegirls Dave Carnie.
 Most importantly, it didn’t take this shit too seriously.
 The point is to have fun.
 And if the fun ends, well, then it’s off to the motorcycle dealership.